-Fertile valleys such as the Mun and Chi provided ideal conditions for more permanent settlements and a relatively advanced early civilization became quickly established; UNESCO describe World Heritage-listed Ban Chiang as the most important early site in Southeast Asia.
+Fertile valleys such as the Mun and Chi provided ideal conditions for more permanent settlements and a relatively advanced early civilisation became quickly established; UNESCO describe World Heritage-listed Ban Chiang as the most important early site in Southeast Asia.
 The local abundance of salt — a vital commodity at the time — was also a big plus for trade.

 The picture that emerges in Isaan by the beginning of the first millennium CE is of a series of autonomous chiefdoms based around rice and livestock farming and with extensive trading networks stretching into what is today Vietnam and central Thailand and south to coastal settlements on the Gulf of Thailand.
 The population at this time would have been predominantly of the Mon/Khmer ethnic group.

 Inevitably some of these chiefdoms grew more powerful than others and the early Khmer proto-city state based around Wat Phu in southern Laos was to have the most influence on the region.
-The decline of the Mekong Delta-based Funan civilization to the south allowed what was probably formerly a satellite kingdom to assert itself, and rulers of the ancient city of Shrestapura near Wat Phu began expanding their territory south down the Mekong, westwards up the Mun and Chi valleys and south over the Dandreks into northern Cambodia.
+The decline of the Mekong Delta-based Funan civilisation to the south allowed what was probably formerly a satellite kingdom to assert itself, and rulers of the ancient city of Shrestapura near Wat Phu began expanding their territory south down the Mekong, westwards up the Mun and Chi valleys and south over the Dandreks into northern Cambodia.

 In the mid-sixth century Bhavarvarman established the city of Bhavapura at what is today known as Sambor Prei Kuk in north central Cambodia while his brother Mahendravarman attempted to exert control over the southern Isaan area from his power base at Wat Phu, though it probably wasn’t until the reign of the powerful King Ishanarvarman (611-628) that anything resembling an empire was established.
 (We say probably quite regularly since much of the early history of this region is still fiercely debated by scholars.)